-TIP: Any pane in Resize can be collapsed by clicking in the pane's title bar; a Hide/Show link is visible when you move your cursor over the title bar, but the entire title bar is clickable.
+TIP: Any pane in Resize can be collapsed by clicking in the pane's title bar; a Hide/Show link is visible when you move your cursor over the title bar.

 CATALOGED FOLDERS

 A cataloged folder is a shortcut for your favorite or mostused folders of photos.
 A folder designated as cataloged is cached in the background to improve the speed of loading those folders (and any subfolders) and their photos.
 Cataloged folders are ideal for portfolios, your favorite photos, or for your primary library of photos.
 Cataloged folders are necessary when using the Advanced Search feature to search for photos across multiple folders.